 - When the review is positive.
 Thank your customers and offer them to share that review on social media or your website.
 You can apply cross-selling technique and demonstrate some other products as well.

 Some companies tend to demonstrate how helpful a user’s review was for them.
 For example, TripAdvisor provides interesting statistics on reviews every month, motivating subscribers to leave their feedback more often.

 They also apply elements of gamification and give awards to the most active users.

 Quick final tips

 Customer feedback can significantly raise your sales and brand reputation if you know how to ask for reviews and how to apply them.

 Use subject lines, preheaders, and content of your emails to motivate users to leave a review and respond to it as soon as you receive it.
-Remember that the most important features of the emails asking customers for reviews are simplicity and a friendly tone of voice.
-Value negative reviews as they help you grow and always solve upcoming issues to leave every customer happy.
+Remember that the most important features of review emails is to ask customers for reviews are simplicity and a friendly tone of voice.
+Value negative reviews becuase they help you grow and always solve upcoming issues to leave every customer happy.

 Asking customers for reviews should become one of your routine tasks, and that is where SendPulse will always be helpful.
 What’s more, with our service, you will be able to build your entire email strategy, track all important metrics, and combine email with other tools like web push and Facebook chatbots.